 SCCA is a public State Commission Charter School.
 The school opened in 2019 with grades Pre-K-6th, and is adding one grade level per year until 12th grade.
 The school is based on the successful model of Pataula Charter Academy in Edison, GA.
-The school will serve students in Decatur, Miller, and Seminole counties.
+The school serves students in Decatur, Grady, Miller, and Seminole counties.

 Frequently Asked Questions about Charter Schools

 A charter school is a public school of choice that operates under the terms of a charter, or contract, with an authorizer, such as the state and local boards of education.
 Charter schools receive flexibility from certain state and local rules in exchange for a higher degree of accountability for raising student achievement.
 Charter schools are held accountable by their authorizer(s) for upholding the terms of their charter.